 For the stage, Mr. Redfeld orchestrated Beaches – A New Musical, the national tour of A Christmas Story (adapted from Larry Blank’s original orchestrations), the Broadway Medley for the Los Angeles Music Center’s 50th Anniversary Gala in 2014, as well as live work with Shirley Jones and Patrick Cassidy, and shows in London’s West End and the continental United States.
 In May 2017, he provided arrangements for Center Theatre Group’s 50th Anniversary Gala including a new orchestration for Feeling Good (Roar of the Greasepaint…) performed by Clint Holmes.

-As music director, conductor and pianist, Mr. Redfeld has worked on forty-plus musicals including The Who’s Tommy (with Alice Ripley), Chess – the London Version (with Susan Egan and Matt Morrison), My Fair Lady (with Jonathan Pryce and Laura Michelle Kelly), Addams Family, Joseph and the Amazing Technicolor Dreamcoat, Evita, Jesus Christ Superstar, Into the Woods, Sweeney Todd, Miss Saigon, Triumph of Love, The Spitfire Grill, Peter Pan, West Side Story and The Secret Garden.
+As music director, conductor and pianist, Mr. Redfeld has worked on forty-plus musicals including The Who’s Tommy (with Alice Ripley), Chess – the London Version (with Susan Egan and Matt Morrison), My Fair Lady (with Jonathan Pryce and Laura Michelle Kelly), Disney’s The Hunchback of Notre Dame, Joseph and the Amazing Technicolor Dreamcoat, Evita, Jesus Christ Superstar, Into the Woods, Sweeney Todd, Miss Saigon, Triumph of Love, The Spitfire Grill, Peter Pan, West Side Story, Addams Family and The Secret Garden.

 Redfeld has been the conductor of Los Angeles Opera’s Secondary In-School-Opera since 2003 and made his debut with Montana Lyric Opera in 2010.